jayprophit/knowledge-base/plan.md

 - User requested implementation of self-awareness and a full human emotional spectrum (compassion, guilt, happiness, joy, sadness, likes, dislikes, sorrow, confusion, confidence, etc.) with introspection, empathy, emotional conflict resolution, and reinforcement learning for emotional growth.
 System should include neural network-based emotion modeling, emotional memory, empathy/sympathy, and behavioral adaptation based on emotional state and feedback.
 Documentation and code integration required.
 - Comprehensive documentation for emotional intelligence system (architecture, emotion regulation, memory, self-awareness, empathy/social awareness) has been added, including detailed .md files for each subsystem.
 - New file `method.md` added to the main directory; it is now linked and referenced in all other main directory .md files for better navigation and reference.
+- The AI Integration Strategy in method.md has been significantly expanded to detail hybrid intelligence, explainability, continuous learning, safety/ethics, performance optimization, evaluation/validation, and documentation/knowledge sharing practices.
+This guides all AI system development and deployment in the knowledge base.
+- New note: Python and batch scripts for updating main documentation cross-links have been added (scripts/update_main_links.py, scripts/update_links.bat) to automate and maintain link consistency.
+- New note: Next step is to run the link update script and consider setting up a CI/CD pipeline for automatic documentation link/formatting checks.
+- New note: GitHub Actions workflow for documentation link/formatting checks has been created (.github/workflows/docs-check.yml) and includes markdown-link-check configuration (.github/markdown-link-check-config.json) for automated CI/CD validation of docs.
+- New note: CI/CD pipeline has been set up to automate documentation checks and formatting validation.
+- New note: Documentation verification script (scripts/verify_docs.py) has been added to check for broken links, missing files, and orphaned documentation.
+The CI/CD workflow now runs this script automatically.
+- New task: Create scripts/verify_docs.py for documentation structure and link verification
+- New task: Update CI/CD workflow to include scripts/verify_docs.py
+- New note: CI/CD pipeline has been updated to run scripts/verify_docs.py on every push to the repository.
+- New note: CI/CD pipeline has been updated to include markdown link checker configuration for automated validation of docs.
+- New note: User requested documentation and implementation of advanced tips, theories, code, systems, and practices for improving the emotionally intelligent AI system, including neural architectures, cognitive theories, ethical safeguards, quantum/IoT integration, patents, and more.
+See latest user request for details.
+- New note: Comprehensive documentation for parallel processing and multitasking in AI systems has been created (docs/ai/parallel_processing.md) with examples for asyncio, threading, multiprocessing, Celery, thread pools, hybrid concurrency, and orchestration.
+- New note: Initiated deep documentation analysis to identify areas for more specific examples, new implementation files/test cases, and improved cross-linking across the knowledge base.
+- New note: Practical emotional intelligence example, test suite, and improved cross-linking/README have been added in examples/emotional_intelligence and docs/ai/emotional_intelligence/README.md.
+- New note: Cosmology module and large-scale structure simulation module is being implemented in src/multidisciplinary_ai/cosmology.py.
+This includes cosmic structure modeling, universe simulation, cosmological parameter calculations, and documentation integration.
+User requested advanced cosmological modeling, simulation, and analysis features for the knowledge base.
+- New note: Begin documentation and implementation of advanced AI/knowledge system with access to all scientific, engineering, and creative knowledge across history, prehistory, and future concepts, as described in user request.
+System must support data, image, information, and reasoning capabilities at the level of a professional engineer with 100+ years of experience, integrating all patents, ideas, and cross-disciplinary knowledge (science, math, physics, biology, quantum, programming, etc.).
+- New note: Documentation for this system must include architecture, data access, knowledge graph, NLP, computer vision, ML/AI models, and integration strategies for continuous learning and reasoning.
+All code examples, workflow breakdowns, and advanced features must be included and cross-linked in the knowledge base.
+- New note: User requested comprehensive improvements for the advanced AI/knowledge system, including enhancements to data sources, knowledge representation, NLP, ML/AI, user interaction, multi-modal capabilities, contextual awareness, ethics, simulation, continuous learning, and more.
+Detailed documentation and code snippets for each improvement are to be included and cross-linked.
+- New task: Implement and document comprehensive improvements for the advanced AI/knowledge system (data sources, knowledge representation, NLP, ML/AI, user interaction, multi-modal, contextual awareness, ethics, simulation, continuous learning, etc.)
+- New note: Comprehensive improvements module (improvements/) created for advanced AI/knowledge system, including enhancements for data sources, knowledge representation, NLP, ML/AI, user interaction, multi-modal, contextual awareness, ethics, simulation, and continuous learning.
+Documentation and code integration in progress.
+- New note: NLP enhancements module (nlp_enhancements.py) created and integrated in improvements/ for advanced AI/knowledge system.
+README.md for improvements module documents NLP features and usage.
+- New note: Unit tests for the NLP enhancements module have been created (tests/test_nlp_enhancements.py).
+- New note: Test runner script (run_tests.py) has been added for easy execution of all test suites.
+- New note: Documentation for interdisciplinary education integration (docs/interdisciplinary_education.md) created to outline inclusion of diverse fields (humanities, social sciences, natural sciences, health sciences, arts, engineering/technology) and cross-disciplinary strategies.
+- New task: Create and integrate interdisciplinary education documentation (docs/interdisciplinary_education.md)
+- New note: Robotics documentation structure created (docs/robotics/README.md) to organize advanced robotic system documentation (architecture, perception, movement, AI, safety, integration, development, specs, API, troubleshooting, FAQ).
+- New note: Robotic system architecture documentation added (docs/robotics/architecture.md) detailing system overview, modules, data flow, integration, safety, and future upgrades.
+- New note: Vision systems documentation for robotics (docs/robotics/perception/vision_systems.md) created, covering multi-spectral imaging, depth sensing, object recognition, visual processing pipeline, performance, calibration, and integration.

 ## Task List
 - [x] Draft documentation for Data Acquisition